 To protect this important resource there are restricted areas within the Park.
 Visitor access and activities around these important intakes are managed to ensure the protection of drinking water.
 Please comply with signs which identify any restricted areas and detail permissible activities.

-For more information on water use in the Park see the Wellington Park Management Plan, the Wellington Park Drinking Water Catchment Management Strategy or visit TasWater.
+For more information on water use in the Park see the Wellington Park Management Plan or visit TasWater.